Balance and Productivity in Leadership

 Every one of these habits or strategies come right out of my work with clients over the past many years of executive and leadership performance coaching.

-This structure will provide you a different area to work on, in your own life, on a weekly basis.
-Life and managing stress is made up of habits, strategies and techniques.
+This structure will provide you a different area to work on, on a weekly basis.
 A small change in one area can result in significant positive change across a broad range of life and leadership areas.

 Regaining balance and productivity in leadership isn't mythical.
 It's deliberate and achievable.